 Oliver de Silva will contribute several million dollars for fish passage projects to help restore steelhead trout to Alameda Creek, including funding fish ladders at the BART weir and inflatable rubber dams in the lower Alameda Creek flood-control channel, and a fish passage project at a PG&E gas pipeline crossing of Alameda Creek in the Sunol Valley.
 The company will also revegetate stream banks and restore more natural stream function to enhance habitat quality in the stream reaches adjacent to the Sunol Quarry, and contribute financial support for an SFPUC Sunol Valley Restoration Plan to stabilize and restore the entire Sunol Valley reach of Alameda Creek.

-Oliver de Silva has additionally committed to measures to reduce the greenhouse gas emissions of the Apperson Quarry project and to purchase approved offsets for 100 percent of the greenhouse gas emissions.
-It will also provide significant ongoing funding to the signatory conservation groups for efforts to protect wildlife and wild areas in the greater San Francisco Bay Area.
+Oliver de Silva will also provide ongoing funding to the signatory conservation groups for efforts to protect wildlife and wild areas in the greater San Francisco Bay Area.